 - Negligence: That the medical or health care provider was negligent in the care and treatment of the patient.
 This is accomplished by showing the medical or health care provider’s care fell below a legally recognized standard of reasonable and prudent medical or health care.

-- Proximate Causation: That any such negligence was a proximate cause of the occurrence or injury or death involved in the case.
-This means that it should have been foreseeable to a reasonable medical or health care provider that the alleged negligent conduct might reasonably result in an injury to the patient; and, that such negligence was a substantial factor in bringing about such injuries which, in reasonable medical probability, would not have occurred.
+- Proximate causation: That any such negligence was a proximate cause of the occurrence of injury or death involved in the case.
+This means that it should have been foreseeable to a reasonable medical or health care provider that the alleged negligent conduct might reasonably result in an injury to the patient; and, that such negligence was a substantial factor in bringing about such injuries that, in reasonable medical probability, would not have occurred.